 Pro: The voting process facilitates high quality discussion

-The voting process outlined in the book and used in our sprint is really great.
-It helps facilitate productive discussion quickly, and surfaces important information.
-The heat map voting helps people articulate their likes and dislikes about specific ideas, and visualizes how the room is feeling.
+The voting process outlined in the book and used in our sprint is great because it facilitates productive discussion quickly and surfaces important information.
+Furthermore, the heat map voting helps people articulate their likes and dislikes about specific ideas, and visualizes how the room is feeling.

 Con: Voting process may not scale to a larger team

-One thing we saw was that even for our small Sprint group (3 people) we struggled to fit voting within the time constraints of what the book outlined.
-We found that during the voting session, everyone wanted to voice their opinion on every prototype.
-If we had had 7 people discussing 7 prototypes, that would have meant 49 combinations, which could take a lot of time.
+Even for our small Sprint group (3 people) we struggled to fit voting within the time constraints of what the book outlined because everyone wanted to voice their opinion on every prototype.
+Hence, if we had had 7 people discussing 7 prototypes, that would have meant 49 combinations, which could take a lot of time.

 One shortcoming we found in the Sprint was the lack of business focus.
 When brainstorming, not all of the ideas were aligned with company strategy.
 Technical feasibility was also not considered, which could lead to impractical product ideas.

-Pro: Comradery was at an all time high
+Pro: Camaraderie was at an all time high

-I think the most important lesson was that the 3 day Sprint built a powerful comradery between those involved in the Sprint Team.
-The focus of working intensely for several days on a single project really helped the team come together, and pushed everyone to be their best.
+I think the most important lesson was that the three day Sprint built a powerful camaraderie between those involved in the Sprint Team.
+That’s because the focus of working intensely for several days on a single project really helped the team come together, and pushed everyone to be their best.
 I found it similar in effect to a Hackathon, one of my favorite activities.